ibm-cloud-docs/Cloudant/guides/replication_guide.md

-To stop an ongoing replication job, delete the replication document from the `_replicator` database, by using either the Dashboard or the API.
+To stop an ongoing replication job, delete the replication document from the `_replicator` database, by using either the dashboard or the API.

 _Example of using HTTP to cancel a replication:_